Qiskit/qiskit-ibm-provider/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Coverage Status](https://coveralls.io/repos/github/Qiskit/qiskit-ibm-provider/badge.svg?branch=main)](https://coveralls.io/github/Qiskit/qiskit-ibm-provider?branch=main)

+---

+**_PLEASE NOTE:_** _As of version 0.11.0, released in April 2024, `qiskit-ibm-provider` has been deprecated
+with its support ending and eventual archival being no sooner than 3 months from that date.
+The function provided by `qiskit-ibm-provider` has been moved to [qiskit-ibm-runtime](https://github.com/Qiskit/qiskit-ibm-runtime).
+Please see the [Runtime migration Guide] for more details.
+We encourage you to migrate over at your earliest convenience._

+---

 **Qiskit** is an open-source SDK for working with quantum computers at the level of circuits, algorithms, and application modules.

 This project contains a provider that allows accessing the **[IBM Quantum]**